olefriis/sidtool/README.md

 ## License

-The gem is available as open source under the terms of the [GPL V2 License](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Why the H... did you choose GPL V2 as the license?

-I really, really hate the GPL license, but I need to base this project on other GPL projects.